The LifeCore R100 Commercial Rowing Machine is a perfect blend of two great resistance types!

 - Higher end price range

-Users love how the Lifecore R100 Commercial Rowing Machine feels indestructible.
+When checking out consumer reviews, one of the main comments came from users who love how the Lifecore R100 Rowing Machine feels indestructible.

 They also love that the performance monitor offers so many different workout programs.
-Many users commented that it was the best piece of workout equipment they have used.
+Many users commented that it was the best piece of workout equipment they have used so far!

-Some negative reviews deal a lot with price and comparing it to the Concept 2 Model D. Some users felt that they didn’t get a better rower than the C2 model D and that they should have because they payed more money.
-You can click here to see my full C2 Model D Review.
+Some negative reviews deal a lot with price and comparing it to the Concept 2 Model D. Some users felt they didn’t get a better rower than the C2 Model D and that they should have because they payed more money.
+If you are interested in learning more about the Concept2, please see the link in my final section.

-Or check out the full line of Lifecore R100 Commercial Rowing Machine Review.
+Check out the full Lifecore R100 Rowing Machine Review list here.

 - Frame: Lifetime